 - evolutionary biology

 - improving biosecurity measures

 The NIC is of national and international significance because it is essential for determining the evolutionary and biological relationships of the New Zealand biota in relation to the rest of the world.

-You can visit our Facebook page, and see our weekly 'Critter of the Week' series here.
+Visit our blog page, and see our weekly 'Critter of the Week' series or follow us on Facebook: